-Rural and indigenous communities in and around countries advancing commercial transgenic tree plantations will bear the greatest burden of the negative impacts of transgenic trees.
-In particular, transgenic tree development is moving rapidly forward in Brazil and Chile.
+Rural and indigenous communities in and around countries advancing transgenic tree plantations will bear the greatest burden of the negative impacts of transgenic trees.
+In particular, GE tree development is moving rapidly forward in Brazil and Chile.
 China already has widespread and undocumented plantations of transgenic Bt poplar in close proximity to conventional poplar plantations.
-Experiments carried out by the Nanjing Institute of Environmental Science show that contamination of native poplars is already occurring.
+Experiments carried out by the Nanjing Institute of Environmental Science show that contamination is already occurring.
 The technology is also advancing in India, South Africa and Indonesia, the U.S. and several countries in Europe.
-Because tree pollen is known to travel for hundreds if not thousands of kilometers, countries sharing their borders should also be concerned.
+Because tree pollen is known to travel hundreds to thousands of kilometers, countries sharing their borders should also be concerned.

-To further quote world renowned geneticist Dr. David Suzuki:
+To further quote world renown geneticist Dr. David Suzuki: